Pinkuu108/Citizen_Reports_App/README.md

 # 🚀 Citizen Reports App – Spring Boot Project ✨

 Citizen Reports App is a Spring Boot MVC web application that provides dynamic search and reporting capabilities for citizen plan data.
-This project is strongly focused on backend development and demonstrates real-world enterprise concepts such as database-driven UI components, dynamic search, report generation, and email integration.
+This project is strongly focused on backend development and demonstrates real-world enterprise concepts such as database-driven UI components, dynamic search, report generation, export to Excel and PDF, and email integration.

 ------------------------------------------------------------